 Specify voltage coefficients to approximately model the effect of DC voltage which results in a decrease in capacitance.

 The ease-of-use is amplified with the incorporation of equations into the user-defined parameters.
 By specifying an equation, rather than a value, the capacitor model can be altered without activating the modeling application.
 Values can be defined and edited directly on the schematic for efficient modeling and simulation.
+For step-by-step instructions on creating a non-ideal capacitor SPICE model, check out our how-to.

 To try this yourself, be sure to download the Free Trial of OrCAD and check back for more SPICE model how-tos in this series.